SciSharp/LLamaSharp/docs/xmldocs/llama.statefulexecutorbase.md

 ### **GetStateData()**

-Get the current state data.
+Capture the executor state in a serializable object.

 ```csharp
 public abstract ExecutorBaseState GetStateData()